supervisely/developer-portal/getting-started/connect-your-computer/troubleshooting.md

 3. Restart Docker with `sudo systemctl restart docker`

-You can also try other [official NVIDIA fix](https://github.com/lurk-lab/gh-actions-runner/pull/9) to solve this problem for a specific docker container or plunge into this problem by reading [this discussion](https://github.com/NVIDIA/nvidia-docker/issues/1671) or [this official description](https://github.com/NVIDIA/nvidia-docker/issues/1730).
+You can also try other [official NVIDIA fixes](https://github.com/lurk-lab/gh-actions-runner/pull/9) to solve this problem for a specific docker container or plunge into this problem by reading [this discussion](https://github.com/NVIDIA/nvidia-docker/issues/1671) or [this official description](https://github.com/NVIDIA/nvidia-docker/issues/1730).

+## CUDA Out Of Memory Error
+This error could appear in any training apps.

+### Solution
+1. Check the amount of free GPU memory by running `nvidia-smi` command in your machine terminal - it will give you an understanding of how much GPU memory is it necessary to free in order to train your machine learning model
+2. Stop unnecessary app sessions in Supervisely:
+    *START button → App Sessions → stop all unnecessary app sessions by clicking on Stop button in front of every undesired app session*
+3. Stop unnecessary processes in your machine terminal by running `sudo kill <put_your_process_id_here>`
+4. Select a lighter machine learning model (check "Memory" column in a model table - there is information about how much GPU memory will this model require to train)
+5. Reduce batch size
+6. Reduce model input resolution

+#### Additional: stop a process via docker.

+1. run `docker ps` - it will return a big table with all docker containers running on this machine
+2. run `docker stop <put_your_container_id_here>`